Results-Based Management Thinking Tools including the Logical Framework Approach (online course)

 The course is not purely academic or theoretical.
 It is designed to support practitioners with simple practical approaches and advice for designing, managing and assessing results-oriented projects, programmes and organisational performance.
 A major component of this training is the Logical Framework Approach (LFA).

 - Length: 20 learning hours online

 - Certification: After passing the multi-choice test at the end, a certificate of completion will be issued from the University of Wolverhampton.

-Individual cost to take this course is £290.
+Individual cost to take this course is £250.
 Group discounts are available.
-Click the button above to see discounted prices.
+Please email firstname.lastname@example.org to enquire about your group enrolment.

 Please note: Once you have made your payment we will add you to the course and send you your login details.
 This may take up to 2 working days.

 - understand the relationship between Results Based Management (RBM) and the Logical Framework Approach (LFA)